-Mark Rothko was, for a brief period, the most expensive artist ever sold, exceeding even the most notable classics.
+Mark Rothko was, for a brief period, the most expensive and famous Latvian artist ever sold, exceeding even the most notable classics.
 His 1961 masterpiece, “Orange, Red, Yellow,” was sold at Christie’s in 2007 for a record-breaking USD 87 mln. (*Though he was later dethronized by Edvard Munch’s “The Scream,” which sold for USD 120 mln.)

 The pure colors of Mark Rothko

 This surprised admirers of classic art as Rothko’s art is quite accurately described in the titles: monumental unframed rectangles of pure colors, unexpected dimension, and a load of emotions conveyed by soft-edged color areas.

 Mark Rothko is yet another example (e.g., Andy Warhol, born to Slovakian immigrant parents) of an outstanding Central European artist changing the face of art in the US.
 He was born Marcus Rothkowitz in 1903 to a family of Latvian Jewish apothecaries in Dvinsk, now Daugavpils.
 He moved with his father to Portland, Oregon, when he was 10.
 However, his father soon died, prompting the beginning of material struggles.

 Mark was ambitious, though, and managed to attend school while also working as a paperboy.
 He eventually landed a scholarship to Yale University, though he was forced to work to pay tuition his second year when it was not renewed.
 Disillusioned by the academic world, he quit university after the end of his second year and moved to New York, which is where his foray into art began.